jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab1.md

 ### Configure the DMA

-* Double click the DMA to open the configuration settings
+* Double-click the DMA to open the configuration settings

 <div align=center><img src="Images/1_3.png" alt="drawing" width="1000"/></div>

 * Uncheck Enable Scatter Gather Engine to disable Scatter Gather

-* Set the Width of Buffer Length Register to 26
+* Set the Width of the Buffer Length Register to 26

     This value determines the maximum packet size for a single DMA transfer. width = 26 allows transfers of 67,108,863 bytes - the maximum size the DMA supports.
 I usually set this value to the maximum value of 26.
 If you know you will never need more than a smaller size transfer, you can set this to a smaller value and save a small amount of PL resources.
 I prefer to set the maximum value for flexibility as the hardware resource increase is relatively modest.

-    When using the DMA if you try to do a transfer but only see that the first part of your buffer is transferred , check this value in your hardware design and check how much data you are transferring.
-Leaving the default with set to 14-bits is a common mistake which will limit the DMA to 16,384 byte transfers.
+    When using the DMA if you try to do a transfer but only see that the first part of your buffer is transferred, check this value in your hardware design and check how much data you are transferring.
+Leaving the default set to 14 bits is a common mistake that will limit the DMA to 16,384 byte transfers.
 If you try to send more than this the transfer will terminate once the maximum number of bytes supported is transferred.
 Remember to check the size of the transfer in bytes.

 * Check the address width is set to 32.
 In this example, I will connect the DMA to the PS memory which is 32-bit for Zynq.
-You can set this up to 64-bit if you are connecting this to a larger memory, for example, if you are using a Zynq Ultrascale+ or if your DMA is connected to a PL connected memory.
+You can set this up to 64-bit if you are connecting this to a larger memory, for example, if you are using a Zynq Ultrascale+ or if your DMA is connected to a PL-connected memory.

-* For this design, leave only read channel enabled because the IP has two input interfaces and one output interface.
+* For this design, leave only the read channel enabled because the IP has two input interfaces and one output interface.

 * Set the stream data to match your IP stream width.
 In this example, I will leave it set to 32.